zeromind-xyz/how-to-get-interviews/rules-of-the-game/job-hunting-is-selling.md

-**Job hunting is similar to a sales process**.
+**Job hunting is similar to sales**.
 You're selling your ability to create value - to companies.

-### Process

-You'll walk through the following steps of the job hunting process in order to

 The "Hiring process" we covered in the previous chapter is the steps a company takes to hire a candidate.
 This job hunting process is for you to follow to get interviews at companies.